-A soulful escape is precisely what everyone needs at the end of a busy year, and I found just that at the newly opened And Beyond Sossusvlei Desert Lodge.
-For those of you who don’t follow along on Instagram, I’ve just moved to South Africa and have jumped straight into adventures on the African continent.
-My trip to Sossusvlei was the final destination for me this year and easily one of the most special adventures.
-Here’s what to expect of a stay at the lodge.
+A soulful escape is precisely what everyone needs at the end of a busy year.
+I found just that at the newly opened And Beyond Sossusvlei Desert Lodge when I checked in for an end of year escape.
+For those of you who don’t follow along on Instagram, I’ve just moved to South Africa from Australia.
+With Africa at my fingertips, I’ve planned a bucket list of adventures to have on the continent.
+Namibia is the first stop on my list!

 And Beyond Sossusvlei Desert Lodge

 One of my favourite highlights of the lodge is the purposely built observatory for star-gazing.
-This is one of the darkest places to see the stars, so be sure to make the most of your opportunity to learn more with the in-house astronomer.
+This is one of the darkest places to see the stars, so be sure to make the most of your opportunity.
+We had the pleasure of learning from Doug, the in-house astronomer.

 The Rooms at Sossusvlei Desert Lodge

-Each of the oversized rooms are luxuriously appointed with everything you need and many things you don’t (but are glad to see anyway!)
-The mini bars in each room are stocked with a variety of gins, tequila, cocktail making tools and fresh lemons for your afternoon G&T’s.
-There is a butler’s window where you will receive coffees on the mornings you decide to venture out or watch the sunrise, before making your way up to the lodge for a croissant and coffee breakfast on activity days or a fully cooked breakfast on slow mornings.
+Each of the rooms are luxuriously appointed with everything you need and more.
+The mini bars in each room are stocked with a variety of gins, tequila, cocktail making tools and snacks.
+There is a butler’s window where you will receive coffees on the mornings you decide to go on an adventure.
+Otherwise you can watch the sunrise in your room before making your way up to the lodge.

 Guided Activities in Sossusvlei